 The materials include a year-long plan with practice and review opportunities that support instruction.
-However, this plan does not show how instruction vertically aligns year to year.
-Some review and practice of foundational skills are provided throughout the span of the curriculum.
+However, this plan does not show how instruction vertically aligns or year to year.
+Some review and practice of foundational skills is provided throughout the span of the curriculum.

-The "TEKS for Mathematics Correlation" table found at the beginning of the Teacher Edition lists out the grade-level TEKS, the learning opportunities, and page numbers, and when TEKS appears on an assessment.
+The "TEKS for Mathematics Correlation" table found at the beginning of the Teacher Edition lists out the grade-level TEKS, the learning opportunities and page numbers, and when TEKS appears on an assessment.
 This table does allow for teachers to see if a particular TEKS is found in multiple modules, though the teacher would have to look through the page numbers to see the exact module and lesson.
 "Unit and Modules at a Glance" provide an additional plan for teachers.
 This breaks down each unit, shows the sequence of the modules and lessons within, and includes the module and lesson titles, the big ideas, and the TEKS.

-The year-long plan spans 131 days and includes module, unit, and diagnostic assessments.
-There are six units containing 18 modules and 99 lessons within those modules.
+The year-long plan spans 129 days and includes module, unit, and diagnostic assessments.
+There are six units containing 17 modules and 97 lessons within those modules.
 Each unit overview clearly outlines each module and its module and unit tests.
 In most cases, the last lesson of each unit includes these two assessments.
 Unit overviews do not mention how or when to administer additional diagnostic assessments, but there are extra days in the calendar that can be used to complete those assessments.
 There are no assessment reviews to help teachers contextualize each exam.

-The primary student and teacher resources, the Teacher and Student Editions, provide practice problems applicable to the content within the associated lesson, but they rarely include practice problems that are aligned to previously taught content.
+The primary student and teacher resources, the Teacher and Student Editions, provide practice problems applicable to the content within the associated lesson, but they do rarely include practice problems that are aligned to previously taught content.
 Materials do not contain consistent reviews in each unit or module.
-However, ancillary materials, such as the "Grab-and-Go" Kit, "Mega Math" games, "Soar to Success Math" Program, and "Personal Math Trainer" online practice component could serve as a review for previously taught content.
+However, ancillary materials, such as the "Grab-and-Go" Kit, "Mega Math" games, "Soar to Success Math" Program, and "Personal Math Trainer" online practice component could serve as review for previously taught content.

 Instead, content is designed to build upon students' current level of understanding.
-For example, Unit 1 begins with a "Show What You Know" diagnostic assessment that measures students' prior knowledge of three prerequisite skills: reading and writing numbers within 1,000, identifying fractions of a whole, and identifying fractions on a number line.
-Students then have an opportunity to practice some of these necessary skills during a "Get Ready Game."
+For example, Unit 1 begins with a "Show What You Know" diagnostic assessment that measures students' prior knowledge of three prerequisite skills: the meaning of division, place value of decimals, and estimation quotients using compatible numbers.
+Students then have an opportunity to practice some of these prerequisite skills during a "Get Ready" Game.
 Each individual lesson also helps students access prior knowledge with two "Are You Ready?" assessment questions specific to the prerequisite skills.
-For example, before comparing and ordering numbers within 0.00.
+For example, before using models to divide decimals by whole numbers in Module 4, Lesson 2, the Are You Ready? questions ask students to (1) match a whole number division model to an equation and (2) solve a whole number division problem with a three-digit dividend and one-digit divisor.